twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/canned-responses/README.md

 ## Flex Config

-To enable this feature, you need to enable the feature within the `flex-config` directory for your specific environment and determine the UI placement of the responses (`CRM` or `TaskCanvas`):
+To enable this feature, you need to enable the feature within the `flex-config` directory for your specific environment and determine the UI placement of the responses (`CRM` or `MessageInputActions`):

 ```json
 "canned_responses": {